djhworld/strex/README.md

 ## Install

 	$ go get github.com/djhworld/strings_ext

 ## Rationale

-Because I enjoy programming in Haskell and want some of the standard library features found Data.List to useful in Go.
+Because I enjoy programming in Haskell and want some of the standard library features found ```Data.List``` to be in Go

 ## But why only for strings?
 Why not use empty interfaces and make your code "generic" so it works with any datatype?